Patrick Bitature: Other responsibilities

 In October 2021, Bolloré transport & logistics appointed Patrick Bitature as new chairman in Uganda.

 In September 2021, Bitature was appointed a member of the board for the Mulago National Referral Hospital.

-In September 2021, Bitature was appointed chancellor of Uganda Technology and Management University (UTAMU), a private university based in Kampala, Uganda's capital city.
+In September 2021, Bitature was appointed chancellor of Uganda Technology and Management University (UTAMU), a private university based in Kampala.
 His term began on 17 September 2021 and runs until 16 September 2025.
-Bitature replaced Dr Stephen Kalonzo Musyoka, the former Vice President of Kenya, who served as the founding chancellor of the university for two consecutive terms, from 2013 until 2021.
+Bitature replaced Stephen Kalonzo Musyoka, the former Vice President of Kenya, who served as the founding chancellor of the university for two consecutive terms, from 2013 until 2021.

-He was appointed in October 2020 by Minister of Health to the Board of Directors of Malaria Free Uganda, a Private Public Initiative by the Government of Uganda under Ministry of Health which mainly advocates ,Raises resources and action for Malaria elimination in Uganda by 2030.
+Bitature was appointed in October 2020 by the Ugandan Minister of Health to the Board of Directors of Malaria Free Uganda, a Private Public Initiative by the Government of Uganda under Ministry of Health which seeks to eliminate Malaria in Uganda by 2030.

-He was appointed as the chairman of the Private Sector Foundation Uganda in 2014, which is an umbrella body composed of private sector enterprises and offering lobbying advocacy and training for its members.
+Bitature was appointed as the chairman of the Private Sector Foundation Uganda in 2014, which is an umbrella body composed of private sector enterprises and offering lobbying advocacy and training for its members.
 He has since stepped down from the position.